-SAVANNAH, Georgia — We love the Georgia Coast tales less told, especially the ones that connect to the sea and waterfront, sea captains, famous and infamous Savannah heroes, green places and palms in the Savannah landscape.
+SAVANNAH, Georgia — As a top-rated Savannah bed and breakfast, we love the Georgia Coast tales less told.
+We especially like the ones that connect to the sea and waterfront, sea captains, famous and infamous Savannah heroes, green places and palms in the Savannah landscape.

 Much of the international fascination of ‘destination Savannah’ encircles the architecture, history, and reputation for Southern charm and hospitality.
 Often acknowledged as America’s most beautiful city, this historic coastal city has repeatedly been named among the top ten in ”America’s Favorite Cities” lists by Travel and Leisure magazine.
 In 2012, Travel and Leisure magazine rated Savannah highest in “Quality of Life and Visitor Experience,” and ranked first for “Public Parks and Outdoor Access,” visiting in the Fall, and as a romantic escape.
 Savannah was also named as America’s second-best city for “Cool Buildings and Architecture,” behind only Chicago.

 Here are a few famous Savannah tales we have uncovered.
 Check our inn’s blog where in true southern storytelling fashion, share more of our ongoing search for character-rich lore and fascinating Savannah places.

 Meanwhile, these character-rich tales will get you starts with fresh ideas.